 Generally, all income received or accrued for the taxpayer (or paid to third parties for the benefit of the individual) in any form is taxable, with some minor exceptions:

 - Accommodation provided by an employer to an employee free-of-charge, if its provision is an essential condition for the performance of an employee’s labour function, or if it is approved by a ’collective agreement’ (an agreement between personnel and the employer), or if it is established by the law within specified limits.
 The apartment or a house should belong to the employer.

-- Premiums paid by an employer in respect of non-state pension and/or voluntary medical insurance insurance of its employees within a limit equal to 15% of the employee’s monthly salary, but at a maximum of 2.5 of the amount of minimal salary set by the Law on State Budget of Ukraine for the reporting year (UAH 11,807.50 for 2020).
+- Premiums paid by an employer in respect of non-state pension and/or voluntary medical insurance insurance of its employees within a limit equal to 15% of the employee’s monthly salary, but at a maximum of 2.5 of the amount of minimal salary set by the Law on State Budget of Ukraine for the reporting year (UAH 15,000 starting from January 2021).

 - Alimony received from residents or non-residents.

 - Interest income from current bank accounts that is used solely for the receipt of salaries, scholarships, pensions, social aids, and other social payments received by individuals.

 - Interest from securities issued by certain state bodies of Ukraine.

 - Shares received from the capitalisation of undistributed profits, provided that allocation of shares between shareholders of the Ukrainian resident entity remains unchanged.

 - One-off material aid may be exempt from PIT and MT in the amount not exceeding UAH 3,470 (for 2022) p.a.